slightech/MYNT-EYE-S-SDK/docs/src/sdk/data/write_img_params.rst

 .. code-block:: bash

-  ./tools/_output/bin/writer/img_params_writer tools/writer/config/img.params
+  ./samples/_output/bin/write_img_params samples/config/img.params

   # Windows
-  .\tools\_output\bin\writer\img_params_writer.bat tools\writer\config\img.params
+  .\samples\_output\bin\write_img_params.bat samples\config\img.params

 .. warning::

   Please don't override parameters, you can use ``save_all_infos`` to backup parameters.

-And, `tools/writer/config/S1030/img.params.pinhole <https://github.com/slightech/MYNT-EYE-S-SDK/blob/master/tools/writer/config/S1030/img.params.pinhole>`_ is the path of S1030 pihole parameters file.
+And, `samples/config/S1030/img.params.pinhole <https://github.com/slightech/MYNT-EYE-S-SDK/blob/master/samples/config/S1030/img.params.pinhole>`_ is the path of S1030 pihole parameters file.
 If you calibrated parameters yourself, you can edit it and run previous commands to write them into the devices.

 .. tip::

-  The image calibration parameters of S2100/S210A are in  ``tools/writer/config/S210A`` The image calibration parameters of S1030 are in   ``tools/writer/config/S1030``
+  The image calibration parameters of S2100/S210A are in  ``samples/config/S210A`` The image calibration parameters of S1030 are in   ``samples/config/S1030``

 .. tip::